ga4gh-metadata/SchemaBlocks/main/doc/biosample.md

 ```
 'geo_provenance' : {
-  'altitude' : 94,
   'city' : 'Timisoara',
   'label' : 'Str Marasesti 5, 300077 Timisoara, Romania',
+  'latitude' : 45.75,
+  'altitude' : 94,
   'country' : 'Romania',
-  'longitude' : 21.23,
+  'longitude' : 21.23
-  'latitude' : 45.75
 }
 ```

 --------------------------------------------------------------------------------
 ### id

 The local-unique identifier of this biosample (referenced as "biosample_id").
+This is unique in the context of the server instance.

 #### Example